• Skip to primary navigation

 All that you need is deep within you waiting to unfold and reveal itself.
 All you have to do is be still and take time to seek for what is within and you will surely find it.
 Eileen Caddy

-• Gain insight and understanding you yourself through exploring thoughts, feelings and behaviours associated with low self-worth.
+• Gain insight and understanding about yourself through exploring thoughts, feelings and behaviours associated with low self-worth.

 • Learn to effectively manage your moods and behaviour.